 Worn Out Tires

-Since the odometer counts the number of wheel revolutions, it's logical that tire condition can have a significant impact on the readings.
+Since the odometer counts the number of wheel revolutions, it’s logical that tire condition can significantly impact the readings.

 New tires have an average tread depth of 10/32 to 11/32 inches, which means their diameter and circumference are greater than those of old, worn-out tires.
-The legal minimum tread depth is 2/32 of an inch, and such shallow and worn-out tires are shorter in diameter by ½ to 6/10 inches.
+In most states, the legal minimum tread depth is 2/32 of an inch, and such shallow and worn-out tires are shorter in diameter by ½ to 6/10 inches.

-Translated to layman's terms, this practically means that new tires with full tread depth will travel more distance in a single revolution.
+Translated to layperson’s terms, this practically means that new tires with full tread depth will travel more distance in a single revolution.